Ircam-RnD/xmm-lfo/README.md

 xmmRecorder.start();
 xmmRecorder.stop();

-// when stop() is called, a promise updates the internal phrase that can then
+// when stop() is called, a promise updates the internal phrase that can
-// be obtained by calling :
-var phrase = xmmRecorder.getRecordedPhrase();
+// be obtained by calling getRecordedPhrase() : let phrase = xmmRecorder.getRecordedPhrase();

 // once a model has been trained by xmm-node from the recorded phrases, it can
 // be passed to the decoder like this :